mertturkmenoglu/wanderlust/apps/api/docs/fake-data-generation.md

 - You **must** insert categories first.
 - Then you can insert other type of data.
 - Make sure you have the `TEST_JWT` environment variable.
 It will bypass the rate limiter to send requests at maximum capacity.
+- Make sure you have the `ADMIN_ID` environment variable.